NicoleLund/camp_wx_dashboard/README.md

 # camp_wx_dashboard

+### Description
+Build a dashboard for a Tucson AZ camping club that gathers the National Weather Service forecast for their favorite campsites.
+Club members can quickly check which campground to head to for the weekend.

 ### Data Sources
 * National Weather Service API: <a href="https://www.weather.gov/documentation/services-web-api" target="_blank">https://www.weather.gov/documentation/services-web-api</a>
 * National Weather Service API usage: <a href="https://weather-gov.github.io/api/" target="_blank">https://weather-gov.github.io/api/</a>